UFC Fight Night: Barnett vs Nelson: Predictions & Analysis

 A few statistical edges stand out.
 Mizugaki throws significantly more leather — a 0.6 sig. strike per minute gap.
 Roop is far more active with takedowns, averaging 0.3 more per 15 minutes.
 Roop has tighter striking defense, making opponents miss more often.

 The Pick: Takeya Mizugaki over George Roop.
-We're leaning Mizugaki here at 73%, a solid but not overwhelming edge.
-Notably, the betting market has Mizugaki at 68% implied while our model sees 73% — a 4-point disagreement that could signal value.
+We're leaning Mizugaki here at 69%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Diego Brandao